tklebanoff/Vulkan-Samples/samples/performance/layout_transitions/layout_transitions_tutorial.md

 This tutorial will cover an example of such optimizations and how to avoid the performance overhead from using sub-optimal layouts.

-## Transaction elimination
+## Transaction elimination on Mali GPUs

-Mali GPUs feature transaction elimination, a technology that is used to avoid frame buffer write bandwidth for static regions of the framebuffer.
+Mali GPUs employ something called transaction elimination, which is a technology used to avoid frame buffer write bandwidth for static regions of the framebuffer.
 This is especially beneficial for games that contain many static opaque overlays.